Controversies about the word niggardly: University of Wisconsin–Madison incident

-Shortly after the Washington incident, another controversy erupted over the use of the word at the University of Wisconsin–Madison.
+Shortly after the David Howard incident in Washington D.C., another controversy erupted over the use of the word at the University of Wisconsin–Madison.
 At a February 1999 meeting of the Faculty Senate, Amelia Rideau, a junior English major and vice chairwoman of the Black Student Union, told the group how a professor teaching Chaucer had used the word niggardly.
-She later said she was unaware of the related Washington, D.C., controversy that had come to light the week before.
+She later said she was unaware of the related Washington, D.C. controversy that had come to light the week before.
 She said the professor continued to use the word even after she told him that she was offended.
 "I was in tears, shaking," she told the faculty.
 "It's not up to the rest of the class to decide whether my feelings are valid."

 The student's plea, offered as evidence in support of the school's speech code, instead struck an unintended chord helping to destroy it.
 "Many 'abolitionists', as they now were called, believe that [the student's] speech, widely reported, was the turning point," according to an article in Reason magazine.
 An editorial in the Wisconsin State Journal addressed the student who complained, saying: "Thank you [...] for clarifying precisely why the UW–Madison does not need an academic speech code. [...]
 Speech codes have a chilling effect on academic freedom and they reinforce defensiveness among students who ought to be more open to learning."